rjsocha/wyga-runtime/README.md

   * wyga/php:8.2-fpm
   * wyga/php:8.2-fpm-alpine

-  All versions are compilted with following modules:
+###  All versions are precompiled with following modules:

 ```
 [PHP Modules]